MindsAtLargeRepos/gitwrite/README.md

 ## AI-Human Collaboration Features

 ### AI_README.md - Quick Start for AI Assistants
-**NEW**: This file contains complete system instructions for any AI assistant.
+This file contains complete system instructions for any AI assistant.
 Instead of explaining the entire project structure in each new conversation, simply share this file with the AI to provide instant context about:
 - The template's purpose and structure
 - Each file's role in the book-writing process
 - How to initiate a book project with proper discovery questions